ajaykumar-v/ee-workshop/REPO-SETUP-GUIDE.md

 Guide to create config file: https://dependabot.com/docs/config-file/#dependabot-config-files

-In case you want to update settings for dependabot or face any issues you can ping sys team.
+In case you want to update settings for dependabot or face any issues you can ping sys team..